ManouchehrNorouzi/AudioBook/README.md

 Since we are dealing with real-life data, we will need to preprocess it a bit.
 This is not that hard but is crucial to creating a good model.

-In any case, this should do the trick for most datasets organized in the way: many inputs, and then 1 cell containing the targets (supersized learning datasets).
+In any case, this should do the trick for most datasets organized in the way: many inputs, and then 1 cell containing the targets.